Mumbai BJP leader booked for 'raping' ex-party worker

 Acting on a complaint filed by the woman, the Kalachowkey police yesterday booked him under IPC Sections 376 (punishment for rape), 420 (cheating and dishonestly inducing delivery of property) and 493 (cohabitation caused by a man deceitfully inducing a belief of lawful marriage.

-Quoting the complainant, Additional Police Commissioner Praveen Salunkhe told PTI, "The victim alleged that Chavan had raped her on several occasions since 1993.
+Quoting the complainant, Additional Police Commissioner Praveen Salunkhe said, "The victim alleged that Chavan had raped her on several occasions since 1993.
 The duo got married in 2005 but it did not stand legal scrutiny."

 "The victim said Chavan promised her a flat but he never transferred the property in her name," Salunkhe said.